 - 2. Maybe this has been done by education theorists?
 They certainly look at high-school level STEM learning.
 There is also a relevant literature on “post-formal operations,” in the Piagetian framework, but I haven’t yet looked at it seriously.

 - 3. This term was accidentally popularized by Donald Rumsfeld.
 It had been used by others for decades before, however.

 - 4. And also as little.
-That is: humans avoid the critique by being non-systematic much of the time, and there’s no reason in principle to think artificial systems can’t do the same.
+That is: humans avoid the critique by being non-systematic much of the time, and there’s no reason in principle to think artificial agents can’t do the same.
 In the first edition of this book, Dreyfus assumed that computers could only be programmed to operate systematically, which was reasonable given the claims of AI researchers of the time, who were attempting to program systematic rationality.
 The second edition adds a discussion of so-called “neural networks,” which supposedly do not attempt systematic rationality.

 - 5. Because it’s highly condensed, it may be incomprehensible without some knowledge of the tradition.
 One key to understanding is that “Königsbergian” is a reference to Kant specifically.
 The supposed “true world” of Nietzsche’s stage 3 is Kant’s ding an sich, “the thing in itself.”
 That is the inaccessible “noumenon,” or true reality, as opposed to the defective “phenomenon” that appears to the senses.
 This is a catastrophically bad idea, which leads straight to nihilism.

 - 6. Economic theory is not all that mystical, although its relationship with reality is often dubious.